monome/docs/norns/help.md

 ### login / ssh

-Change the login/ssh password for user `we` by help of
+To change the login/ssh password for user `we`, log in to the norns via `ssh`.
+The command

 ```
-sudo raspi-config
+passwd
 ```

-and follow instructions in `Change User Password`
+will promt you for the current and new password.

 ### Samba